hlin863/hlin863/README.md

 ### Hi there 👋

+I'm Haocheng.

+<h3>A passionate fourth year MEng computer science student at UCL 🏛️</h3>

+🌍 I'm based in the UK 🇬🇧.
+👯 I’m looking to collaborate on a AI and digital transformation project.

 <!--
 **hlin863/hlin863** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.